 Field of Study: Biopsychology

 Biopsychology programs teach people about the links between the human body and human psychology.
-Students learn about body chemistry.
-They study the central nervous system and how it affects mental health or illness.
+This program may also be called psychobiology.

 For this program, schools recommend that you know how to use a computer and the Internet.